 Students will be provided with an explanation of performance expectations and a timetable for correction of deficiencies.

 An action of "Warn" will not appear on the student's permanent record/transcript.
-Only actions of "Probation," "Final Probation," and "Drop" will appear on the student's permanent record/transcript.
+Only actions of "Probation," "Final Probation," and "Drop" will appear on the student's permanent record and only actions of "Drop" will appear on the student's transcript.

-Questions regarding satisfactory progress should be addressed to the Student Services Manager.
+Questions regarding satisfactory progress should be addressed to the Master's Program Advisor.